Battletoads Soundtrack (Sega Genesis), Hikoshi Hashimoto / David Wise, 1993

 Still, much of the original Battletoads soundtrack was surprisingly moody and jagged.
 It also steadfastly refused to deliver much in terms of empowering melodies or rhythms.
-Porting the score to a 16-bit platform inevitably removes much of the original chiptunes’ haziness and their elusive nature that Wise made the most of.
-However, Wise finds a suitable replacement on the Genesis port to keep the music unpredictable.
+Porting the score to a 16-bit platform inevitably removes much of the original chiptunes’ haziness and their elusive nature that Wise had made the most of.
+However, Hashimoto finds a suitable replacement on the Genesis port to keep the music unpredictable.

 Again, the effect is not as strong as what the NES original achieved, but it’s still sufficient to keep listeners intrigued.
-Rather than simply relying on the Genesis’ more forceful synths, Wise uses the platform’s wider range of timbres to maintain the pieces’ unstable mood and uneven forward drive.
+Rather than simply relying on the Genesis’ more forceful synths, Hashimoto uses the platform’s wider range of timbres to maintain the pieces’ unstable mood and uneven forward drive.
 First level track “Ragnarok’s Canyon” establishes this trait right away and “Wookie Hole” continues to fragment its momentum by switching back and forth between instrumental colours.
 As a result, the larger instrumentation isn’t in the way of the music’s originally intended mood, but instead creatively twists it.